jhipster/jhipster-ide/README.md

 # JDL
-An Xtext based exitor for the JHipster Domain Language
+An Xtext based editor for the JHipster Domain Language